ssl-hep/ServiceX/helm/docs/development/architecture.md

  the generated code as well as the apporpriateness of the request relative to the properties in the sample file

-### Code generators
- These are flask web servers that get a query string and return a zip file containing 6 files that can be compiled and run by a transformer.
-Currently there are two different generators:
- * FuncADL_uproot
- * FuncADL_xAOD

-Currently all requests go to the code generator deployed with the rest of the helm chart.
-Eventually we will want to allow multiple code generators in a deployment.

 ### Transformers
  Transformers are the worker pods for a transformation request.
 They get generated transformer code from Code generator servers, compile it, and then subscribe to the RabbitMQ topic for the request.
 They will listen for a message (file) from the queue, and then attempt to transform the file.
 If any errors are encountered, they will post a status update and retry.
 Once the max retry limit is reached, they will mark the file as failed.
 If the file is transformed successfully, they will post an update and mark the file as done.
 A single transformer may transform multiple files.
 Once all files are complete for the transformation request, they are spun down.